simplex-chat/simplex-chat/PRIVACY.md

 #### Private message delivery

-You do not have control over which servers are used to send messages to your contacts - they are chosen by them.
+You do not have control over which servers are used to send messages to your contacts - these servers are chosen by your contacts.
 To send messages your client by default uses configured servers to forward messages to the destination servers, thus protecting your IP address from the servers chosen by your contacts.

-In case you use preset servers of more than one operator, the app will prefer to use the server of another operator to forward messages than the operator of the destination server, thus preventing destination server to correlate messages as belonging to one client.
+In case you use preset servers of more than one operator, the app will prefer to use a server of an operator different from the operator of the destination server to forward messages, preventing destination server to correlate messages as belonging to one client.

 You can additionally use VPN or some overlay network (e.g., Tor) to hide your IP address from the servers chosen by you.